How to Make a Number Cake

 - 2 teaspoons pure vanilla extract

 - Preheat oven to 325 degrees F. Assemble your number in the number cake pan.
 Grease the pan with baking spray and set aside.
 The recipe as written will make two numbers.
 So if you only have one pan, you will need to bake each number.

-- In the bowl of an electric mixer, combine the dry ingredients and mix on low-speed until well blended.
+- In the bowl of an electric mixer, combine the dry ingredients and mix at low speed until well blended.

 - Increase speed to medium-low and add the cubes of butter, one at a time mixing each one for a few seconds before adding the next.
 Mix until there are no large chunks.